Self-service account recovery

 In the Admin Console, go to Security > Authenticators, select Actions and Edit for the Email and Phone authenticators to view the Used for setting:

 In the Admin Console, go to Security > Authenticators, and click Actions > Edit in the Password row.
-Click the pencil icon for the rule you want to examine:
+Click the pencil icon for the rule that you want to examine:

 |

-Users won't be able to initiate the recovery process for this configuration; they won't be asked to enroll in Okta Verify or Phone because they're not set to Required in the enrollment policy. |
+Users can't initiate the recovery process for this configuration.
+They aren't asked to enroll in Okta Verify or Phone because they aren't set to Required in the enrollment policy. |

 To use Phone, Okta Verify or both to initiate a recovery, ensure that these authenticators are set to Required as part of the enrollment policy. |